-The benzodiazepines are a family of sedating medications used both for treatment of anxiety and vertigo.
-The purpose of this page is to review current evidence regarding the effects of benzodiazepines on vestibular function.
+The main purpose of this page is to review current evidence regarding the effects of benzodiazepines on vestibular function.
 The bottom line is that there is little experimental data, and that current dogma (not well substantiated) is that benzodiazepines suppress vestibular responses and also suppress compensation.

-Before beginning, lets acknowledge that benzodiazepines are addictive substances, and are a source of considerable passion on both sides of the issue regarding their utility for many purposes.
+Before beginning, lets acknowledge that benzodiazepines are addictive substances, and are a source of considerable passion regarding their utility for many purposes.
+When papers are written about "inappropriate use", this means someone has made a moral judgement.
+Hm.
+It is important to realize that in situations like this, like politics, there can be many different opinions.
 Much of this page involves opinions of the author, Dr. Hain, who is a clinician who treats dizziness.
-It is important to realize that in situations like this, there will be many different opinions.
+We have summarized the literature about addiction at the bottom of this page.

-Commonly prescribed benzodiazepines include diazepam (Valium), lorazepam (Ativan), Clonazepam, alprazolam (Xanax) and many others.
-These drugs are largely used to treat anxiety, but also are used to induce sleep, and a variety of other purposes largely involving suppression of the nervous system.
+Commonly prescribed BZD include diazepam (Valium), lorazepam (Ativan), clonazepam, alprazolam (Xanax) and many others.
+These drugs are largely used to treat anxiety and insomnia, but also are used to induce sleep, and a variety of other purposes largely involving suppression of the nervous system.
 They generally are not toxic, in the sense that they generally do not damage organ systems, but also generally are associated with addiction and tolerance.

-Benzodiazepines are GABA modulators, acting centrally to suppress vestibular responses.
+BZD are GABA modulators, acting to suppress vestibular responses.
 They increase the affinity of chloride channel opening (Soto et al, 2013).
-There are differential effects across benzodiazepines on Gaba-A receptor subtypes.
+There are differential effects across BZD on Gaba-A receptor subtypes.
 In small doses, these drugs are extremely useful.
 Addiction, impaired memory, increased risk of falling, and possibly impaired vestibular compensation are their main shortcomings.

 Lorazepam and clonazepam are a particularly useful agents when treating dizziness because of their effectiveness and simple kinetics.
 Addiction, the biggest problem, can usually be avoided by keeping the dose to 0.5 mg/day or less (see discussion below).
 Other problems include higher incidence of car accidents (risk x1.5), and hip fractures (risk x 1.8) (Ray, Griffin et al. 1987; Ray, Fought et al. 1992).
 Fall risk is increased in the elderly by roughly the same proportions.